 How to Season Trofie Pasta

 Drain them, leaving aside a little of the cooking water.
-Season with basil pesto sauce, tomato sauce or just unsulted butter and Parmigiano cheese.
+Season with basil pesto, tomato sauce or just unsulted butter and Parmigiano cheese.

 With Trofie al pesto you can add potatoes and green beans to make the famous Italian recipe Trofie alla Genovese.